PortcullisYEG/ys-passkit-and-cherrypie-client/README.md

    * dynamicData - object,null, or empty object {}
    * recoveryEmail - object or null

+Notes:
+   * if you do need own distribution (email, url), pass can be distribute via URL https://q.passkit.net/~/#/p/{passID}

 ## Get pass by passId
 ```
 // Standart function with callback